Options and Settings - Display Options

 Color Scheme: Select a color scheme from the drop-down list, or click Color Scheme Designer to create or modify your own color scheme.
 See Color Scheme Designer for details.

 Control Panel Position: The 'control panel' is the panel containing the toolbar, meter display, 'Next Manual Cue', and Master Fader.
 By default this panel is displayed at the top of the main window.
 Other options are to display the panel at the bottom of the main window, or hide it altogether.

 Meter Display: Select 'VU (Levels)' is to display VU meters, or 'None' to suppress the display.
-The default is 'VU (Levels)' for both Design Mode and Performance Mode.
+The default is 'VU (Levels)'.
 (Note that the meter display will be hidden anyway if the Control Panel is hidden).